 The earth was cooling from roughly 1940-1976: Despite the fact that widespread industrialization was occurring during that 30 year time period, temperatures dropped so much that there were claims we were going into a dangerous period of "global cooling."
 If global temperatures are tightly bound to man-made greenhouse gasses and those gasses were being rapidly introduced to the atmosphere, then the earth should have been warming, not cooling during that period.
 The obvious conclusion is that global temperatures are not nearly as closely associated with man-made greenhouse gasses as some people would have us believe.

 Climate models can't accurately project the weather 100 years in the future: The truth is that we don't fully understand how our planet's climate works and thus, our climate models don't work very well.
-Since the climate models can't explain the climate over the last 25 years and they can't explain the leveling off of temperature since 1998, why would anyone believe they can predict conditions in 100 years?
-As computer programmers say, "garbage in, garbage out."
+Since the climate models can't explain the climate over the last 25 years and they can't explain the leveling off of temperature since 1998

 The Doomsday predictions from global warming alarmists are absolutely meaningless because they're based on climate models that don't work very well in the first place.
 As Dennis Avery, co-author of Unstoppable Global Warming: Every 1500 Years has said: